olexandr-konovalov/gnu/README.md

 - Providing remote data via SCSCP (Symbolic Computation Software Composablity Protocol) to make them accessible to any SCSCP-compliant software (see the list at <http://www.symbolic-computing.org>).
-- Using GitHub-based development model and recording provenance information using revision history.
+- Using GitHub-based development model and storing in the revision history the provenance details such as runtime requirements, details of the software and hardware, etc.

 ### Local installation